Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 and continued going slightly crazy, massively refactoring serial communications of the plugin deep into the night, and then submitting a [beautiful pull request](https://github.com/jantje/arduino-eclipse-plugin/pull/179).
-However, at that point the plugin author probably had gotten pretty annoyed that I was making his code look and work a bit better, and sadly rejected the PR, explaning that another rewrite of serial comms is happening.
+However, at that point the plugin author probably had gotten pretty annoyed that I was making his code look and work a bit better, and sadly rejected the PR, explaining that another rewrite of serial comms is happening.
 Oh well, at least I can keep using my fork on my own machine, where I get to see pretty error messages that actually explain what's going on :)